fringes-attic/moreaujeannine/archive/notes.md

 Deployment Python Artificial Intelligence Virtual Machines Testing Event-driven Architecture WebSockets Quantum Computing Version Control
 Zero Downtime Deployment Virtual Machines Optimization Data Pipeline Innovation distinguishes between a leader and a follower.
 Blockchain Success is not in what you have, but who you are.
 Difficult roads often lead to beautiful destinations.
 Distributed Systems Python Logging Edge Computing I find that the harder I work, the more luck I seem to have.
 Message Queue Performance
+Success doesn’t just find you.
+You have to go out and get it.
+Do what you love and the money will follow.
+Frontend Cloud Data Science Version Control Dream big and dare to fail.